 One of the key components to recognizing depression is in its time frame.
 Sadness is a temporary, reactive response.
 It usually lifts in a couple of weeks.
 Depression is a long-term state of mind, not just reactive.
 It could extend for months and years if left untreated.

 Depression can also be filled with unjustified guilt that can’t be relieved.
 The unending sadness is debilitating enough in itself.
 Guilt sometimes finds its way to merge the hopelessness and sadness into a blame game, though.
 It’s a cruel cycle that doesn’t typically end without professional help.

 Review some of the symptoms of depression:

 Most of us will experience these symptoms at some point in life.
-While usually explained by physical illness, there are times when these symptoms cannot be explained.
+While usually explained by physical illness or a current situation, there are times when these symptoms cannot be explained.
 In these instances, please consider depression to be the culprit.